What is a video conference?

 - In 1935, the word video appears in English.
 Before that, they used visual radio (visual radio).

 - In 1956, AT&T creates a prototype "picture telephone" and makes the first ever video call.

 - In 1964, Bell Labs makes the first ever transcontinental video call.

 - In 1967, the term "video conference" was used for the first time.

 - In 1982, Compression Labs creates the first commercial video conferencing system.
 It was uncomfortable, huge, and cost $250,000, and each call came out to $1,000 (roughly $700,000 and $2,700, respectively, in today's terms).

-- In 1992, professors at Cornell University create CU-SeeMe for Mac, the first high-quality video conferencing application at the time.
+- In 1992, Cornell University professors create CU-SeeMe for Mac, the first highest quality video conferencing application to date.
 In 1994 the program was released on Windows

 - 1994 saw the first commercial webcam under $100 ($177 now) - QuickCam

 - In 2001, the Lindbergh operation took place - the world's first operation carried out using video communication.
 At the same time, Nick Robertson, a correspondent for CNN, took advantage of satellite video conferencing technology.
 He conducted the first live broadcast from the military zone in Afghanistan